Ford Fiesta XR2 Mk2

 Sunburst Red paintwork, Black pinstripe cloth upholstery, 13-Inch Pepperpot alloy wheels, Factory cassette radio, XR2 rear decal and coachlines, Front driving lamps, Front lower spoiler and tailgate surround, Wheel arch extensions, Electric boot release, Tailgate wash/wipe, Locking fuel cap, Rear parcel shelf, Alloy spare wheel, Jack, Original dealer window sticker, Original dealer number plates, Original bill of sale, Original book pack.

-The Sunburst Red bodywork is very well preserved and quite original throughout, with only a couple of discreet areas having ever been re-painted.
-As with most original paint cars of a certain vintage there are one or two expected blemishes to report, however there are no scuffs or scrapes and none of the usual fading issues.
-Towards the front of the car a handful of stone chips are visible but pleasingly the bumpers, lights, and driving lamps are all free from any marks or wear.
+The Sunburst Red bodywork is well preserved and quite original throughout, with only a few discreet areas having ever been re-painted.
+As with most original paint cars of a certain vintage there are some blemishes to report.
+There are no scuffs or scrapes but imperfections can be found to most panels.
+Pleasingly the bumpers, lights, and driving lamps are all free from any marks or wear.
 The supplying dealer number plates are still present.

 The classic interior is also very original.
 The factory cassette radio is still in place and no additional speakers have ever been fitted in the door cards or parcel shelf – quite a feat for an eighties hot hatch!
 The seats are trimmed in black cloth with coloured pinstripes, as are the door trims.
 Given the mileage of 92k the seats have worn particularly well, with only some expected wear to the driver’s upper bolster worthy of note.
 The dash remains in perfect condition and commonly worn items like the steering wheel and gear knob still present extremely well.
 Lifting the rear hatch you’ll find a clean load compartment with the alloy spare wheel and jack located neatly beneath the removable floor panels.